BDC Hamburger Icon

 The online payment market is crowded — all sorts of companies are trying to get in on the shift to a cashless society.
 But several online payment apps in particular, including Apple Pay and Google Pay, are dominating the market.

-• Apple Pay: Used by more than 500 million individuals around the world, Apple Pay is among the best-known mobile payment apps.
-Users input their credit or debit card information into the mobile wallet on their iPhone and can then use Apple Pay in stores and online.
-Apple Pay uses near-field communication technology, or NFC, to enable contactless payments.
+• Apple Pay: Used by more than 744 million individuals around the world and over 60 million in the U.S., Apple Pay is among the best-known mobile payment apps.
+Users input their credit or debit card information into the mobile wallet on their iPhone and then they can use Apple Pay in stores and online.
+Apple Pay uses near-field communication (NFC) technology to enable contactless payments.
 There is no fee to accept Apple Pay, but you do pay the transaction fees on credit card and debit card sales.
+[Read related article: How to Accept Payments With an iPhone]

-• PayPal: With more than 435 million users and $376.5 billion in total payment volume as of the second quarter of 2023, PayPal is a popular online payment app for consumers in the U.S. and abroad.
-Just like Apple Pay, PayPal is free to use and accept, but you’ll pay the normal rates on credit and debit transactions.
-PayPal also enables businesses to send invoices through its online platform.
+• PayPal: With 434 million users and $1.68 trillion in total payment volume, PayPal is a popular online payment app for consumers in America and abroad.
+Just like Apple Pay, PayPal is free to use and accept, but you’ll pay standard rates on credit and debit transactions.
+You can also send invoices to clients through PayPal’s online platform.
+[Find out more about credit card processing with PayPal]

-• Cash App: Formerly known as Square, the company’s Cash App has more than 45.5 million active users and is projected to grow at an average rate of 7.7 percent a year through 2027.
-It is used by 39 percent of consumers aged 18 to 29.
-There are limits on the number of sales you can accept monthly.
+• Cash App: Formerly known as Square Cash, the company’s Cash App has more than 57 million active users.
+This figure is projected to grow to 64.5 million by 2028.
+It’s used by 39 percent of consumers aged 18 to 29.
+Cash App charges a fee of 2.75 percent on each payment.

-• Venmo: Owned by PayPal, this is a popular peer-to-peer payment app that counts nearly 90 million users.
-There are no fees to use or accept Venmo; like its parent company, it charges transaction rates as if the payment were via credit or debit card.
+• Venmo: Owned by PayPal, this is a popular peer-to-peer payment app that counts nearly 68.3 million users.
+There are no fees to use or accept Venmo, although it generally charges transaction rates of 1.9 percent plus $0.10 for payments via credit or debit card.
 You get paid instantly when a customer uses Venmo.
+[Find out how Venmo Business works and how to get it for your company]

-• Zelle: Owned by 10 banks in the U.S. — including Bank of America, JPMorgan Chase, Wells Fargo, Capital One and U.S. Bank — this online payment app lets you accept payments directly from customers’ bank accounts.
+• Zelle: Owned by seven banks in the United States — including Bank of America, JPMorgan Chase, Wells Fargo, Capital One and U.S. Bank — this online payment app lets you accept payments directly from customers’ bank accounts.
 This removes the need to wait for a check to clear or to collect and deposit cash.
-Zelle charges you a fee of 2.5 percent of the transaction amount, with a maximum fee of $15 and a 25-cent minimum.
-There is no fee to send money with Zelle.
+Generally, there is no fee to send or receive money with Zelle as either a business or consumer; however users’ banks may set transaction limits and fees.
+Your business account needs to be registered with Zelle before you can accept payments.

 Did you find this content helpful?